Is Lake Atitlán Worth Visiting?

 How to get there:

 If you’re coming from Panajachel, take a chicken bus up the hill to Sololá.
 Get off in the central park in Sololá, then walk to the corner of 5 Avenida and 9 Calle, where you’ll find the microbuses that go to San José Chacayá.
 Once in San José Chacayá, you can walk two kilometers to the mirador.
 (You can also drive most of the way to the Mirador and park at the school in the small community just before the Mirador).
 See the route on maps.
-Once you read the school, there is a narrow road paved with adoquin (concrete paving stones).
-Begin walking down this road, then turn off to the left, following a small dirt path through the cow pasture.
+Once you reach the school, there is a narrow road paved with adoquin (concrete paving stones).
+Begin walking down this road, then turn off to the right, following a small dirt path through the cow pasture.
 Check out my Strava recording to see the route I took in July 2021 to Mirador El Pico del Cielo.
 (I included a picture of the place where you turn off the road.)

 An additional hiking option: